software-architecture-guild/katas-2025/README.md

    - The model provides both a grade and structured feedback as a response

 3. **Expert Review & Validation**
-   - AI-generated grading suggestions are forwarded to the **Expert Grading Space**
+   - AI-generated grades suggestions are forwarded to the **Expert Grading Space**
    - Experts review, refine, or override the AI-generated grades and feedback
    - The **Suggestions API Microservice** updates suggestion statuses based on expert validation